-The style throughout is bright and breezy, with African wood carvings, lots of art and colour everywhere.
+The style throughout is bright and breezy, with picture windows, minimalist interiors and lots of modern paintings.
 Owner Luis Lemos is an artist, and his splashy oils adorn most walls.
 There's a bar-restaurant overlooking the Tagus and Lisbon rooftops, plus a breathtaking terrace for wining and dining in glorious Lisbon sunshine.
 Follow cobbled streets up to the castle or drop down the hill to the alleyways of Alfama, one of the capital’s most intriguing quarters.
 The Number 28 tram will save your legs on the way back up.

 - A fantastic location with long views over the rooftops and down the river